Compressed decision problems in hyperbolic groups: Further compressed decision problems

-For the compressed centralizer problem, we are in the same situation but with $v_i = u_i$ for all $i$.
+For the compressed centraliser problem, we are in the same situation but with $v_i = u_i$ for all $i$.
 We perform the same calculations as above, but we do them for every $z' \in C_z$.
 If there are solutions, then we find them by solving modular equations.
-The set of solutions we find now generates the centralizer.
-This completes our discussion of the compressed centralizer problem in the case where there is a list element of infinite order.
+The set of solutions we find now generates the centraliser.
+This completes our discussion of the compressed centraliser problem in the case where there is a list element of infinite order.

-\subsubsection{Compressed simultaneous conjugacy and centralizers: the finite order case}
+\subsubsection{Compressed simultaneous conjugacy and centralisers: the finite order case}